Film criticism: Controversies

 Research says that academic studies pertaining to films had a thorough histiography pertaining to films, which also included different styles of films throughout history.
 However, the academic studies almost made film criticism reach its end.
 The academic type of writing pertaining to films had created knowledge, which ended up appearing in areas that had been useful for writing film criticisms in a traditional style.
 Writing about academic films puts emphasis on generalized statements that can be verified.
 Writing academic films also involves film critics preferring to view films that are typical, instead of viewing films that are bizarre.
 That is because ordinary kinds of films can be reviewed with generalized statements that can be verified.

-The "undulating curve of shifting expectations"

-The "undulating curve of shifting expectations" (UCoSE) refers to both the title of a recurring entertainment industry feature in New York magazine by cultural critic Adam Sternbergh and also to a concept of media analysis co-developed by writer Emily Nussbaum.

 Female representation

 There have been many complaints against the film-criticism industry for its underrepresentation of women.
 A study of the top critics on Rotten Tomatoes shows that 91 per cent of writers for movie or entertainment magazines and websites are men, as are 90 per cent of those for trade publications, 80 per cent of critics for general interest magazines like Time, and 70 per cent of reviewers for radio formats such as NPR.

 Writing for The Atlantic, Kate Kilkenny argued that women were better represented in film criticism before the rise of the Internet.
 In the past, when film was considered less prestigious than visual art and literature, it was easier for women to break into film criticism.
 In the year 1929, Iris Barry was a female film critic from Britain.
 When Barry lived in London, she earned money from being a writer for magazines, a newspaper, and periodical articles.
 Barry wrote film criticisms that discussed films that were made in Britain, films that were made in America, and Barry only wrote film criticisms on a selective amount of German movies.
 Barry also wrote film criticisms for French movies that were made as experiments.
 Barry wrote film criticisms with a critical amount of analysis.
 Judith Crist and Pauline Kael were two of the most influential film critics of the 1960s and 1970s.
 The Internet led to a decline in jobs at small newspapers where women were more likely to review films, whereas the more male-dominated jobs at major newspapers survived better.
 The Internet also encouraged a growth in niche review websites that were even more male-dominated than older media.
 Kilkenny also suggested that the shortage of female critics was related to the shortage of female opinion columnists.